 - What are the most important considerations when moving from an application strategy to a platform strategy?

 - How can the creation of a B2C product increase B2B adoption, rather than cannibalize it?

 - What features should be included/excluded in a freemium offering to maximize paid product adoption?

 No industry outsider can come in and provide all the right answers.
 However, experience can shed light on the implications of various strategic decisions, as well as how to prepare for them.
-This is precisely the insight I bring to product strategy discussions, helping executive teams determine the right judgment calls.
+This is precisely the insight we bring to product strategy discussions, helping executive teams determine the right judgment calls.

 Designing for user engagement

 Design matters.
 In fact, it often is what separates the winners from the losers in any space.
 Regardless of whether you're B2B, B2C, mobile, SaaS, etc., driving higher user engagement is paramount to success.
 User engagement includes: